copyrite/LwotcMinimalText/XComGame.md

 * Only applies to standard pistol shot and pistol overwatch.

 ## Air Controller
-The Skyranger will arrive 2 turns sooner during evacuations.
-* The officer is skilled at directing allied air assets, allowing the Skyranger to arrive 2 turns sooner after evac flare is deployed.
-* Note that there is a minimum time that the Skyranger will take to arrive regardless of any bonuses.

-Rank: Colonel (6)
+-2 to evac timer.
+* Evac timer still has a minimum of {% EVAC_TURNS_MIN %}

 ## Collector
-Any kills of a non-human enemy by the squad have a 33% chance to grant 1 intel point as long as the Officer is healthy.
-* Any kills of a non-human enemy by the squad have a 33% chance to grant 1 intel point as long as the Officer is healthy.

-Rank: Major (4)
+Squad members have 33% chance to gain 1 intel on non-human enemy kills while you have full health.
+* Is it actually full health, or not taken damage this mission, or have not been wounded this mission?

 ## Combined Arms
-All allies within Command Range of the Officer do +1 damage with all successful attacks.
-* All allies within Command Range of the Officer do +1 damage with all successful attacks.
-* Command Range increases with each new Officer level.

-Rank: Field Commander (7)
+Allies in Leadership Range deal +1 damage.

 ## Command
-End your turn to grant a bonus action to any visible member of the squad.
+Give an action to a visible ally. (squadmate? do VIPs count?)
+Give an action to a visible organic squadmate.
 The number of charges is dependent on the officer's rank.
-* Requires one action and ends your turn.
-* Second and first lieutenants have one charge of the ability; captains and majors have two charges; lieutenant and full colonels have three charges, and field commanders have four charges.
+* {% 1AP ET %}
+* {% CHARGES %}
+* +1 charge if rank is at least Captain.
+* +1 charge if rank is at least Lieutenant Colonel.
+* +1 charge if rank is at least Field Commander.
-* Cannot be used on units on overwatch or suppressing another target.
+* Cannot be used on Overwatching or Suppressing units.

-Rank: Second Lieutenant (1)
 ## Commissar
-Pistol shots against allies who have been mind-controlled by enemies have +50 to hit, cannot be dodged, and automatically kill the target if a hit occurs.
-* Pistol shots against allies who have been mind-controlled by enemies have +50 to hit, cannot be dodged, and automatically kill the target if a hit occurs.
+Pistol shots against allies who have been mind controlled by enemies have +50 to hit, cannot be dodged, and automatically kill the target if a hit occurs.

-Rank: Second Lieutenant (1)
 ## Defilade
 Soldiers within Command Range of the Officer receive +5 bonus to defense value provided by cover.
 * Soldiers within Command Range of the Officer receive +5 bonus to defense value provided by cover.
 * Command Range increases with each new Officer level.

-Rank: Lieutenant Colonel (5)
 ## Fire Discipline
 All allies within Command Range of the Officer gain +10% to hit on reaction fire.
 * All allies within Command Range of the Officer gain +10% to hit on reaction fire.
 * Command Range increases with each new Officer level.

-Rank: Lieutenant Colonel (5)
 ## Focus Fire
 Spend an action to pinpoint a target and grant your squad cumulative Aim bonuses and 1 Armor Piercing on attacks against that target for the rest of the turn.
 * Spend an action to pinpoint a target and grant your squad cumulative aim bonuses and 1 armor piercing on attacks against that target for the rest of the turn.
 * Each successive direct weapon attack against the target in the same turn grants an additional +5 aim bonus.
 * {% COOLDOWN %}

-Rank: Second Lieutenant (1)
 ## Get Some
 Twice per mission, spend an action to grant all allies within Command Range a +20 bonus to Critical Hit chances for the remainder of the turn.
 * Spend an action to grant all friendly units within Command Range a +20 bonus to Critical Hit chances for the remainder of the turn.
 * Usable twice per mission.
 * Command Range increases with each new Officer level.

-Rank: First Lieutenant (2)
-Incoming!
-Incoming!
+## Incoming!
 Activate this ability to grant everyone within command range four points of damage resistance against explosive attacks through the end of the next alien turn.
 * Activate this ability to grant all allies in command range four points of damage resistance against explosive attacks through the end of the next alien turn.
 * Requires no actions.